 100 Easiest Recipes You Can Make

 Experienced cooks tend to forget there was once a time they didn't yet know how to boil water to make pasta.
 But we remember.
 We also remember that once we learned how, it changed everything.
-Knowing how to boil pasta meant we could move onto learning how to make a nice tomato sauce.
+Knowing how to boil pasta meant we could move on to learning how to make a nice tomato sauce.
 Learning how to make tomato sauce made us feel ready to tackle pesto.
 Chopping up basil and garlic gave us the courage to try whipping up a chimichurri.
 And the pesto itself seemed like a good thing to tuck into an omelet, so we tried our hand at that next.
 Once we figured out how to beat eggs, we realized we could try a cake recipe.
 And so on.

 Suddenly, it dawned on us that we could read a recipe without feeling overwhelmed.
 We knew how to measure both brown sugar and flour.
 We knew how to tell a simmer from a rolling boil.
 We understood not only what "golden brown" looks like but how quickly things can go from there to overcooked.
 It was, at once, magical, empowering, and humbling, and it all began with learning a few "basic" recipes, which, upon reflection, we realize aren't basic at all, but rather, foundational.
-Here are 100 such recipes, each of them delicious, each of them within anyone's grasp, and each a secret passcode to the world of cooking.
+Here are 100 such quick and easy recipes, each of them delicious, each of them within anyone's grasp, and each a secret passcode to the world of cooking.

 For more, check out these 15 Classic American Desserts That Deserve a Comeback.

 There's nothing intuitive about boiling pasta.
 Yet many pasta recipes don't offer much beyond "cook pasta according to directions on box."
 And the box often offers little beyond how many minutes it takes for the pasta to cook.
 So we're clearing up the mystery right here and now with these four simple steps: